mimeia-ai/mimeiapify/README.md

 # Mimeiapify (Version 1.2.0, 2025-02-25)

 Mimeiapify is a Python library designed to host several API integrations and utility functions.
-Currently, it provides support for Airtable API interactions and Wompi payment platform integrations, with plans to expand to other APIs in the future.
+It currently bundles an Airtable client, a full Wompi payment wrapper and a new **symphony_ai** module which provides concurrency utilities and Redis-backed state management for [Agency-Swarm](https://github.com/VRSEN/agency-swarm) agents.
+More integrations are planned for future releases.

 ---